 Now, 43 years on, the ground survey and GPS mapping of a system of recreational rides around the capital’s urban periphery is complete.
 The route comprises 12 arcs, 12 spokes, and 12 spin-offs.
 In total, it covers more than 750 miles of off-road and quiet cycling through varied landscapes – often beautiful, always interesting.

 In a reference to the London orbital motorway, the M25, the working title for this cycle network was the C25.
 It is now (July 2020) in the process of acquiring a new title, logo, brand image and a dedicated website from which the routes will be fully accessible, excursions planned.
-While this is in development I have developed a blog library of 40 snapshots, taken from a recent adventure, or from the 2015-17 archive of photos taken on reconnoitre.
+While this is in development I have developed a blog library of a recent adventure, or from the 2015-18 archive of photos taken on reconnoitre.
 They are laid out chronologically below.

 A mid-May ride from Hayes to Gatwick may sound unpromising, but the surprises en route are not confined to Andean mammals – which are in any case becoming commonplace.
 Despite ending in the Arrivals Hall of South Terminal Continue reading